MChaus/SDF-deep-learning/README.md

 ```
 $ python sample_points.py
 ```
-This may be rather time consuming routine.
+This may be a rather time consuming routine.

 And last one.
 Start training:
 ```